 Legislators and other policymakers are re-examining and often broadening the goals of child support enforcement programs.
 States and communities are experimenting with a variety of programs to assist low-income parents in meeting their child support obligations.
 States are developing policies to:

-The family-centered services component is not available yet.
+- The family-centered services component is in development.

 *PLEASE NOTE: The National Conference of State Legislatures is an organization serving state legislators and their staff.
 We cannot offer legal advice or assistance with individual cases, but we do try to answer questions on general topics.